Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Sonata models.
+Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and for different Sonata trim levels.

 Price Range by Coverage and Risk